-The most recent estimate suggests there were 89,400 people living with HIV in England in 2016.
-Of these, around 10,400 are undiagnosed so do not know they are HIV positive.
+The most recent estimate suggests there were 101,600 people living with HIV in the UK in 2017.
+Of these, around 7,800 are undiagnosed so do not know they are HIV positive.

-London continues to have the highest HIV prevalence in the country: of those in England living with HIV, 40% live in London.
-The borough where the highest proportion of residents have been diagnosed with HIV is Lambeth – this is 1.7% of the borough’s population.
+London continues to have the highest rates of HIV in the country: 36% of new diagnoses in 2017 were in London residents and 39% of people seen for HIV care were living in London.
+The borough with the highest proportion of residents who have been diagnosed with HIV is Lambeth – with just under 15 people per 1,000 living with diagnosed HIV.

 Anyone can get HIV but people from some groups or parts of the world are more likely to be affected.
 In particular, men who have sex with men and black African people are disproportionately affected.

 Of the 4,363 people diagnosed with HIV in the UK in 2017, 53% were gay or bisexual men.

 Of the 1,810 heterosexual people diagnosed with HIV in 2017, 38% were black African men and women.